6 SMS use cases for driving more sales, with 11 examples to inspire your next send

 VP of strategy, Dana Rebecca Designs

-“If they’re signed up for both, we want to send them both,” Sappington agrees.
-Homestead sets this up in Klaviyo by using conditional splits and time delays: “If someone’s getting a text, we want to delay that maybe 2-3 hours after the email, and then delay another day until the next email.”
+The team at ecommerce growth marketing agency Homestead Studio sets up hybrid email and SMS flows in Klaviyo by using conditional splits and time delays.
+“If someone’s getting a text, we want to delay that maybe 2-3 hours after the email, and then delay another day until the next email,” explains Jacob Sappington, head of email.

-“Sending to disengaged audiences or those who have purchased within the last X hours is only going to hurt your KPIs,” summarizes Kelly Cunningham, senior retention manager at Fireside Digital.
+“Sending to disengaged audiences or those who have purchased within the last X hours is only going to hurt your KPIs,” cautions Kelly Cunningham, senior retention manager at Fireside Digital.

 3. Keep recent buyers in the know

-But not “leveraging SMS within transactional flows is a big miss for a lot of brands,” Klein observes.
-“It’s not usually thought of as a revenue-driving tactic, because at the goal level, it’s not.
-But in reality, the increased engagement you get typically results in increased incremental revenue—which drives tangible business results.”
+“lt’s not usually thought of as a revenue-driving tactic, because at the goal level, it’s not,” Klein says.
+“In reality, the increased engagement you get typically results in increased incremental revenue—which drives tangible business results.”

-“Transactional messages are underutilized in SMS,” Burlock agrees.
+“Transactional messages are underutilized in SMS,” agrees Katherine Burlock, senior account strategist at &BAM.
 “I personally love getting a text that lets me know my delivery is on its way or is waiting on my porch.
 It also gets the subscriber used to hearing from you—and, more importantly, wanting to hear from you.”

 Katherine Burlock